Lecturer talking to students in classroom

 Throughout your time with us we’ll support you on the route to your chosen career.
 We’ll help you to develop crucial skills, encouraging you to become enterprising, employable and good leaders.
 We also help you find employment after graduation.
 Have a look at our Careers and Employability pages to find out more.

 Our BSc (Hons) Health and Social Science course will help prepare you for a range of career possibilities in the leisure, health and social care sectors.
-You can work in a variety of public and private organisations in roles such as:
+You’ll be able to work in a variety of public and private organisations in roles such as:

 Graduates can also choose to study for a postgraduate course.